 Reach for this book when your child feels overwhelmed by their own physical reactions to big emotions, especially if they tend to shut down or freeze up when they are nervous.
 Through the charming lens of a fainting goat named Francis, this story explores how our bodies sometimes respond to feelings in ways we cannot control.
 It provides a gentle framework for understanding anxiety and physical differences without being clinical or heavy-handed.
 It is an ideal choice for children ages 3 to 8 who struggle with feeling out of place or ashamed of their sensitivities.
 Parents will appreciate how the story moves from a place of isolation to a celebration of being unique, offering a comforting reminder that it is okay to have a body that works a little differently than everyone else's.

-The book addresses physical disability and neurodivergence through a biological metaphor.
-The approach is secular and metaphorical, using the real-life trait of myotonic goats to represent human anxiety and physical differences.
+The approach is secular and metaphorical, using the real-life trait of myotonic goats to represent human anxiety.
 The resolution is hopeful and validating.

-A 6-year-old who feels 'frozen' by stage fright or social anxiety, or a child with sensory processing differences who feels embarrassed when their body reacts unexpectedly to the environment.
+A 6-year-old who feels 'frozen' by stage fright or social anxiety, or a child whose body reacts unexpectedly to sounds, lights, or textures.

 This book can be read cold.
-Parents might want to look up a quick video of real fainting goats afterward to show the child that this is a real biological trait, which can help demystify the 'scary' parts of physical reactions.
+Parents might want to look up a quick video of real fainting goats afterward to show the child that this is a real biological trait, which can help demystify the unpredictable nature of these physical reactions.
 A parent might reach for this after seeing their child withdraw or become physically rigid during a birthday party, or after a teacher mentions the child 'shuts down' during loud classroom activities.

 Toddlers will enjoy the physical comedy of Francis tipping over.
 Older children (6-8) will grasp the internal emotional stakes and the metaphor for their own anxiety or 'differentness.'